UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_05.md

 Notes:

-There are wo main kinds of supervised learning problems based on what they are trying to predict; ***Classification*** and ***Regression***.
+There are two main kinds of supervised learning problems based on what they are trying to predict; ***Classification*** and ***Regression***.

 **Classification** predicts a target value among two or more discrete classes.

+For example:

-For example: - whether a patient has a liver disease or not - whether a student would get an A+ or not in this course’s quiz2.
+  - whether a patient has a liver disease or not
+  - whether a student would get an A+ or not in this course’s quiz2.

-**Regression** predicts a continuous (typically, floating-point) value
+**Regression** predicts a continuous (typically, floating-point) value.

-For example: - housing prices - student’s score in this course’s quiz2.
+For example: - housing prices - the scores of students in this course’s quiz2.

 ---